backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { Logger } from 'winston';
 import { Observable } from '@backstage/types';
 import { Octokit } from 'octokit';
+import { PermissionCondition } from '@backstage/plugin-permission-common';
+import { PermissionCriteria } from '@backstage/plugin-permission-common';
+import { PermissionEvaluator } from '@backstage/plugin-permission-common';
+import { PermissionRule } from '@backstage/plugin-permission-node';
+import { PermissionRuleParams } from '@backstage/plugin-permission-common';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { PluginTaskScheduler } from '@backstage/backend-tasks';
+import { ResourcePermission } from '@backstage/plugin-permission-common';
 import { ScmIntegrationRegistry } from '@backstage/integration';
 import { ScmIntegrations } from '@backstage/integration';
 import { SpawnOptionsWithoutStdio } from 'child_process';